 If a room is designed in a way that loop wire can’t be installed, loop pads (also called “chair pads”) can be placed under a chair or can even be used when traveling.

-Longtime hearing loss advocate Loopin’ Lou Touchette has created an an excellent step-by-step home loop installation guide that provides more details.
+Longtime hearing loss advocate Loopin’ Lou Touchette has created an excellent step-by-step guide, updated in November 2018, with more details.

 Consider a loop for your home, and as always, let us know if you need help.